 While biologists have different opinions about the origins of water lettuce, its native range is tropical or subtropical.
 In warm climates it is a perennial, but in temperate regions like southern Ontario, it may survive as an annual.
 In Ontario, it has been found in ponds connected to the Rideau Canal near Ottawa, in the Welland Canal in the Niagara Region, in Lake St. Clair and its tributaries, in Bronte Creek in Oakville, and along the beaches east of Toronto.

 For an up to date distribution map of water lettuce in Ontario, visit EDDMapS.org/Ontario/distribution.

 - The plant forms thick mats that block sunlight and slow or prevent the growth of native aquatic plants.

-- As the plant dies and decomposes, it removes oxygen from the water, which can disrupt fish communities.
+- As the plant dies and decomposes, it removes oxygen from the water, which can disrupt and even kill fish communities.

 - Dense mats of water lettuce can hinder swimmers and boaters, prevent other recreational uses of waterways, and restrict water flow in irrigation and flood control canals.

 - The free-floating plant forms a rosette or group of leaves arranged in a circle that resembles an open head of lettuce.